Healthy Homes Assessment Alicetown

 Draught Stopping Alicetown

-If you can feel external air entering or the sound of a clear draught emanating from a gap or hole and you can feel it, it’s likely to be a gap or hole that needs sealing in the way you can.
-Cracks and gaps that are large should be permanently stopped.
-The gaps that exceed 3mm that let air in or out from the house need seals.
-For instance, if an open fireplace isn’t used it could cause draughts, and should be shut from.
-Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed in the maximum extent possible.
+If you are able to feel external air getting in, or see the sound of a clear draught emanating from a crack or a gap or crack, then it is likely a crack or an opening that requirements sealing in the way you can.
+Cracks or gaps with large gaps must be fixed permanently.
+Any gaps greater than 3mm that allow air to enter or exit into the home need to be sealed.
+For example, if an open fireplace isn’t being used, it could cause draughts, and should be sealed off.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed as far as imaginable.

-There is no need to block off holes or gaps that are part of the building.
-For instance, small gaps around windows and doors might be necessary to allow movement of the structure as the household heats and cools, to allow them to be closed and opened instead of than securing.
-We will inspect all doors and windows in the Healthy Homes assessment of your rental property.
+There is no need to block off gaps or holes that are part of the building.
+For instance, small gaps around windows and doors may be required to allow for the movement of the structure as the home warms and cools so that they are able to be closed and opened instead of instead of being stuck.
+We will check the windows and doors in an Healthy Homes assessment of your rental property.

 draught stopping building inspections